Pseudorizer/loc0CoreMatrixClient/README.md

 Cancels the listener task

 ---
-`Upload(string:filePath):MatrixFileMessage`
+`Upload(string:filePath):string`

-Uploads any file to Matrix and returns a MatrixFileMessage with the MxcUrl, Type and Filename complete
+Uploads any file to Matrix and returns the mxc url

 ---
 #### Properties